ZSvedic/educational-transformer/readme.md

 ```

 This transformer implementation is simpler because:
-* There is no tokenizer step, instead generated data is dircetly fed to the model.
+* There is no tokenizer step, instead generated data is directly fed to the model.
 * There is no support for loading pretrained GPT2 or similar model wights.
 * It doesn't try to reproduce results from any paper.
 * There is no support for distributed training (multiple GPUs).